shieldworks/aegis/README.md

 This project is in **active development**.

 The code that have been officially signed and released is stable, has passed integration tests, and can be used in a production environment (*at your own risk—[see LICENSE](LICENSE)*).

 However,—semantically-speaking—**Aegis** is still an **alpha** software.
 Meaning, until **Aegis** reaches `v1.0.0`, nothing is backwards compatible and anything can change with or without notice.

 ## A Note on Security

 We take **Aegis**’ security seriously.
 If you believe you have found a vulnerability, please responsibly disclose by contacting [security@aegis.ist](mailto:security@aegis.ist).

-## Folder Structure

-// TODO: describe the project folder structure here.

 ## Links